Located within the Water Reclamation Facility and sits on approximately 140 acres.

-The Preserve is home to thousands of migratory waterfowl as well as numerous resident desert birds.
-There are nine ponds available for birding, surrounded by both paved and soft surfaces.
+It is home to thousands of migratory waterfowl as well as numerous resident desert birds.
+There are nine ponds available for birding, surrounded by five miles of trail that are both paved and soft surfaces.
 The paved path is approximately 3/4 of a mile long and is accessible by wheelchair.
 The soft surfaces are mostly level and allow for easy walking.
 When you visit, expect to do a lot of walking and allow yourself adequate time to visit the area.
 We also recommend that you wear appropriate clothing and comfortable, sturdy shoes.
 Bring water, a hat, and wear sunscreen.
-If you do not have binoculars, we have some available for loan.
+If you do not have binoculars, we have some available for you to use.

 Henderson Bird Viewing Preserve is not affiliated with AmericanTowns Media